-Alyson Berman, Humane Educator, works with students in schools, manages our web presence including social media, the blog and the website, and produces HEART’s educational videos.
-In addition to her work with HEART, Ali also serves as the grant administrator for Animal Welfare Trust and is the senior editor for Ecorazzi.com.
+Alyson Berman, Communications Coordinator, works with students in schools, manages our web presence including social media, the blog and the website, and produces HEART’s educational videos.
+In addition to her work with HEART, Ali also serves as the grant administrator for Animal Welfare Trust and writes for The Mother Nature Network.
 Ali is a writer with an MFA in fiction from Sarah Lawrence College.
-In fall of 2014, Triangle Square Books for Young Readers, a division of Seven Stories Press, will publish her young adult novel “Misdirected”.
-Also scheduled for fall 2014 is her nonfiction book, “Choosing the Good Life”, to be released by Hazelden Publishing.
+Ali is also the author of “Choosing a Good Life: Lessons from People Who Have Found Their Place in the World” (Hazelden, 2014) and “Misdirected” (Triangle Square, 2014).

 Leigh Gage, Development Associate, does grant research and manages the grant process at HEART where she has worked since 2009.
 She has a Masters in Management (with marketing focus) from Boston University’s Paris, France office.
 She lived in France for 19 years, working at an international newspaper in various marketing positions.
 She is on the board of the Westport Historical Society, helping with the database, membership and annual appeal campaign.

-Mickey Kudia, Humane Educator, holds a Master of Education in Humane Education from Valparaiso University and Bachelor of Science in Environmental Communication and Education from University of Illinois Urbana-Champaign.
+Mickey Kudia, Humane Educator and Chicago Program Coordinator, holds a Master of Education in Humane Education from Valparaiso University and Bachelor of Science in Environmental Communication and Education from University of Illinois Urbana-Champaign.
 As a humane educator for HEART, Mickey travels to schools throughout Chicago educating young people about animal protection, human rights, and environmental ethics.
 He has presented workshops on humane education and service learning at conferences across the United States.

 Robbianne Mackin, Director of Development and Communications, previously was an independent consultant working directly with organizations and individuals needing assistance, counseling, and consulting in program evaluation, strategic planning, and fundraising.
 Robbianne has worked at the highest levels of fundraising in education, and the environmental arena at The Nature Conservancy and Wildlife Conservation Society where she directed the Global Conservation Fundraising program.
 She has presented at the American Evaluation Association’s national conferences, on both social science evaluation and environmental evaluation projects.
 She holds a B.A. from Rollins College in Environmental Studies and English, and an M.F.R. from Penn State’s College of Agriculture, School of Forest Resources.